Grey-crowned babbler: Taxonomy

 Two subspecies are recognized within Australia and New Guinea.

 Pomatostomus temporalis temporalis – This subspecies occurs within Australia in the states of Victoria, eastern Queensland (including Cape York), New South Wales and south-eastern South Australia.
 It is a vagrant or accidental visitor to the Australian Capital Territory.
 It is also the subspecies believed to occur within New Guinea.

 Pomoatostomus temporalis rubeculus – This subspecies occurs in Australia within the states of Western Australia, Northern Territory, western Queensland and a small area of northern South Australia.

 The breast color is usually used as the distinguishing morphological character between the subspecies, with a creamy white breast grading to mid-grey in P. t. temporalis and a mid-to deep-rufous brown breast in P. t. rubeculus.
 Other differences relate to brow coloration, facial bands through the eye, tail length, and overall size.
 A zone of intergradation occurs between the two subspecies in north-central Queensland.

 Naming

+The Yuwaalaraay people of northern New South Wales use the name dhadhalurraa to refer to this species.

 A number of alternate names have been provided for the grey-crowned babbler.